Introduction

 Building a fast AI API requires attention to every layer of the stack: model selection, quantization, batching, caching, and infrastructure.
 By optimizing each component, we achieved 10-20x speedups over popular services.
 The result is an API that makes AI more accessible and practical for real-time applications.

 Sixfinger API is available for use, and the architecture principles discussed here can be applied to any AI service.
-Speed matters—not just for user experience, but for enabling new applications that weren't previously possible.
+Speed matters - not just for user experience, but for enabling new applications that were not previously possible.